 Chances are, you’ve seen the Bradbury Building plenty of times before.
 It’s been used in countless television shows, commercials, and movies, most notably Blade Runner (1982), but also in White Cliffs of Dover (1944), Chinatown (1974), 500 Days of Summer (2009), and The Artist (2011), among others.

 And now, you can step inside the building for a cup of coffee.

 That grand atrium isn’t visible from inside Blue Bottle Coffee, which opened this new cafe on New Year’s Eve 2016.
-In fact, the coffee space is ultra-minimalist in comparison, with white walls, white counters, and pale wood furnishings and accents.
+In fact, the coffee space is ultra-minimalist in comparison, with white walls, Baltic birch wood counters, and pale wood furnishings and accents.